fg-research/website/blog/general/index.rst

     Time series forecasting has long relied on statistical methods and specialized machine learning algorithms.
     Recently, however, large language models (LLMs) have shown surprising versatility in this domain, thanks to their strong sequence modeling capabilities.
-In this post, we explore Amazon Chronos, a framework that leverages LLMs for time series tasks...
+In this post, we demonstrate how to use Amazon Chronos, a framework that leverages LLMs for time series tasks, for one-step-ahead forecasting...

     .. grid:: 2
         :margin: 0 3 auto auto